FREQUENTLY ASKED QUESTIONS

 Yes.
 The meal plan is a mandatory for all resident students.

-15. How can I become a Resident Assistant or Resident Counselor?
+15. How can I become a Community Assistant (CA), Desk Assistant (DA), Resident Assistant (RA), or Resident Counselor?

-Applications for RA positions are usually made available to students mid Spring semester.
-Notices are posted in the residence halls.
-Interested students should come to the Office of Residence Life (V-123) to apply.
-Graduate students interested in RC positions should inquire directly with the Office of Residence Life.
+Interested students should come to the Office of Residence Life (V-123) to apply for any of the available positions.
+Graduate students interested in RC positions should contact the Director of Residence Life.

 16. Do I need a meningitis shot to stay on campus?